We Handle Elmiron Lawsuits in Connecticut and All Across the Country

-For over two decades, the prescription drug Elmiron has provided relief for many people suffering from the symptoms associated with interstitial cystitis.
+For over two decades, the prescription drug Elmiron has been prescribed to many people suffering from the symptoms associated with interstitial cystitis.
 However, more recently, medical experts have seen evidence of a link between Elmiron and degenerative and permanent eye damage that can lead to vision problems or even blindness.
+A Connecticut Elmiron Lawsuit Lawyer can assist you ideally.

 Some Elmiron users have filed lawsuits against the drug’s manufacturer.
 They claim their use of Elmiron caused severe eye damage and vision loss.

-If you’ve taken the drug Elmiron and have experienced degenerative eye problems or vision issues, the Connecticut dangerous drug attorneys of Wocl Leydon, LLC, want to help you pursue an Elmiron lawsuit, anywhere in the country.
+If you’ve taken the drug Elmiron and have experienced degenerative eye problems or vision issues, the Connecticut dangerous drug attorneys of Wocl Leydon Personal Injury Attorneys, want to help you pursue an Elmiron lawsuit, anywhere in the country.

 We want to talk to you if you answer “yes” to these questions: